autinerd/msgraph-sharepoint-uploader/README.md

-# Simple SharePoint Uploader for MS Graph
+# Simple SharePoint Interface for MS Graph

-With this simple console application, you can automate uploading files to SharePoint.
+With this simple console application, you can automate uploading, downloading, moving and deleting files to SharePoint.

 ## Preparation